mendix/docs/content/en/docs/appstore/use-content/partner-solutions/ats/ht/v1/create-custom-actions/custom-action-general/custom-action-definitions.md

 An unsupported widget action uses core actions to interact with a widget.
 It is comparable to a standard Mendix action, but it is created by the user.

-Follow the guidelines bekiw for building a custom action to create an unsupported widget action.
+Follow the guidelines below for building a custom action to create an unsupported widget action.

 ### 3.2 Example